Water Is Cool!

 If all of the water on Earth was equal to 10,000 ml, you would find the following amounts in these locations:

-Give each learner a copy of Attachment One: Water on Earth.
-Allow time for the learners to answer each question after the demonstration.
+Give each learner a copy of the handout Water on Earth.
+Allow time for the learners to answer the questions after the demonstration.
 Discuss their answers.

 Cut a two-liter bottle in half.